bryanwhiting/blog_deprecated/content/post/2017-06-20-blogdown-and-tranquilpeak-theme.md

 ## Takeaways and next steps

 You've got a great blog ready to go!
-There are things I'd like to add to my Trankquilpeak site, such as a project page (similar to having a second post page).
+There are things I'd like to add to my Tranquilpeak site, such as a project page (similar to having a second post page).
 The key to learning how to do that may be [documented here](https://bookdown.org/yihui/blogdown/templates.html#how-to).